mozilla/treeherder/docs/infrastructure/administration.md

     To simplify pushing latest `master` to the `production` branch, use this bash alias:

     ```bash
-    # Replace `origin` with the remote name of the upstream repository if different.
+    # Replace `origin` with the remote name of the upstream Treeherder repository, if different.
     alias deploy='git fetch --all --prune && git push origin remotes/origin/master:production'
     ```

-    It pushes directly from the `remotes/origin/master` Git metadata branch, which means the command works even when the local `master` branch isn't up to date and does not disturb any locally checked out branch or uncommitted changes in the working directory.
+    It pushes directly from the `remotes/origin/master` Git metadata branch, meaning the command works even when the local `master` branch isn't up to date and does not disturb the locally checked out branch or working directory.

 <!-- prettier-ignore -->
 !!! warning